kavezo/ZipZap/README.md

 implement a new feature I don't know much about at least half of the time is spent researching how it fits in with all the user's data.

-- implement shop
 - implement team-making
 - implement quests
 - implement mirrors
 - implement missions
+- implement tutorial
-- implement random things I left off, like AP recovering
+- implement random things I left off, like AP recovering, login bonuses, and announcements
 - add unit tests
 - refactor
     - put all the data reading and writing into a util module to avoid race conditions with 50 different functions